 Absolutely complete as many labs as you can.
 Set a target of 100 completed labs that you understand well.
 Repeat each lab until you understand everything.
 I completed over 200 labs and 20 quests before I took my first Google certification exam.
 They really helped reinforce my memory with lots of small details.

 Prepare well before taking this exam.
-I was surprised at the difficulty level for an associate level exam.
+I was surprised at the difficulty level for an associate-level exam.
 I just took both the professional security and network exams, which are vastly harder than the associate, so I walked into the exam without preparing at all.
 Luckily, I do everything with the CLI instead of the console GUI, so most of the exam was easy.

 Even if you know Google Cloud well and you plan to skip this certification and go right to the Professional Cloud Architect, don’t.
 Take this exam.
-The type of questions and knowledge required is different.
+The type of questions and knowledge required are different.
 This will ensure that you have a solid understanding from top to bottom.
 Creating projects and configuring credentials is not something that we normally do every day.
 This exam will make sure that you know how.